Kazimierz Romaniuk: Episcopacy

 On 20 February 1982, Pope John Paul II appointed Romaniuk as auxiliary bishop of the Archdiocese of Warsaw and the titular bishop of El Kef.
-He was ordained as a bishop on 4 March 1982 in St. John's Archcathedral in Warsaw..
+He was ordained as a bishop on 4 March 1982, in St. John's Archcathedral in Warsaw..
 He was consecrated by Archbishop Józef Glemp, accompanied by Cardinal Franciszek Macharski and Bishop Władysław Miziołek.
 He adopted the episcopal motto "In Te Confido"..
 From 1982 to 1992, he held the office of vicar of the archdiocese.
 In the metropolitan curia, he served as chairman of the Department of General Administration and Financial Affairs.

 On 25 March 1992, as a result of the reorganization of the administrative divisions in the Church of Poland, Pope John Paul II moved Romaniuk's offices of diocesan bishop to the newly created Diocese of Warsaw-Praga.
-He was part of the inauguration of Ingres's St. Florian's Cathedral held in Warsaw on 12 April 1992, and the Concathedral of Our Lady Victorious in Warsaw on 24 May 1992.
-In 1998-2000, he conducted a diocesan synod.
+He was part of the inauguration of Ingres's St. Florian's Cathedral held in Warsaw on 12 April 1992, and the Co-Cathedral of Our Lady Victorious in Warsaw on 24 May 1992.
+In 1998–2000, he conducted a diocesan synod.
 In 1999, he visited the diocese of Pope John Paul II during his apostolic nuncio to Poland.
 On 26 August, John Paul II accepted his resignation from his duties as the diocesan Bishop of Warsaw-Prague.

-Romaniuk served as the Vice-President of the committee of the Polish Episcopal Conference.
+Romaniuk served as the vice-president of the committee of the Polish Episcopal Conference.
 A publishing Catholic, he became a member of the Scientific Committee, Catholic Science Committee and Seminaries.
 He was also chairman of the subcommittee of scripture.
-Furthermore, he became part of the co Joint Commission, the Faculties of the Papal Subcommittee of State-Church Affairs, Seminars and the State Commission for Codification, and Law on Higher Education.
+Furthermore, he became part of the co Joint Commission and the Faculties of the Papal Subcommittee of State-Church Affairs, Seminars and the State Commission for Codification, and Law on Higher Education.
 In 1965 he became a member of the Episcopal representative of the World Federation of Biblical Apostolate, in which he, from 1971 to 1977, served as a board member.

-Romaniuk has ordained, as an auxiliary bishop: Marian Duś (1986), Stanisław Kędziora (1987), Piotr Jarecki (1994), Tadeusz Pikus (1999), Józef Górzyński (2013) and Rafał Markowski (2013).
+Romaniuk ordained, as an auxiliary bishop: Marian Duś (1986), Stanisław Kędziora (1987), Piotr Jarecki (1994), Tadeusz Pikus (1999), Józef Górzyński (2013) and Rafał Markowski (2013).
 As the auxiliary bishop of Gniezno, he ordained Jerzy Dąbrowski (1982), as the auxiliary bishop of Ełk, Romuald Kamiński (2005), and as the auxiliary bishop of Warszawa-Praga, Marek Solarczyk (2011).

+Death

+Romaniuk died in Warsaw on 25 February 2025, at the age of 97.